AraBlocks/ara-util/README.md

 <a name="validate"></a>
 ### `async util.validate(opts)`

 Validates that a resolved document based on a `DID` can be decrypted with the `password`, proving ownership.
-This uses `util.isCorrectPassword` internally after resolving the document and `throws` if the password is incorrect.
+This uses `util.isCorrectPassword` internally after resolving the document and `throws` if the password is incorrect or the keystore is not locally accessible.

 - `opts`
   - `did` - `DID` of identity to validate